PrestaShop/docs/basics/installation/install-with-docker.md

 docker exec -i prestashop rm -rf install docker exec -i prestashop mv admin admin_xxx
 ```
-Your admin is now located at `https://localhost:8080/admin_xxx`.
+After running these scripts, your back office will be at `https://localhost:8080/admin_xxx`.
 {{% /notice %}}

-### Bind a volume for Mysql persisting
+### Bind a volume for MySQL persisting

-If you don't bind a volume to the Mysql container, the database content will not be persisted when stopping / restarting the stack.
+If you don't bind a volume to the MySQL container, the database content will not be persisted when stopping/restarting the stack.

-To avoid this, add a `volume` to your Mysql container:
+To avoid this, add a `volume` to your MySQL container:

 ```yml
 ...